utexas-bwi/knowledge_representation/README.md

 * **Points** are a special kind of instance which store an x and y coordinate.
 * **Poses** are a special kind of instance which store an x and y coordinate as well as a direction.
 * **Regions** are a special kind of instance which store a list of x and y coordinates defining a closed region.
+* **Doors** are a special kind of instance which store a pair of x and y coordinates defining a door.

 All of these types are uniquely tied to a single **map**, a special kind of instance.